erinabbey/erinabbey/README.md

 ### Connect with me:

 - 🌱 I’m currently learning Reactjs
-- 👯 Let collaborate if you interested in my project
+- 👯 Let collaborate if you are interested in my project

 ### Connect with me: